pulp-platform/pulp-dsp/README.md

 - `test` folder contains the testing setup used during the development of the library.
 For more details please read the README file in the folder.

-- `doc` folder contains the configurations for building documentation for the library.
+- `docs` folder contains the configurations for building documentation for the library.

 # Installation and usage